-Equity premium: The difference between the returns on stocks and the returns on fixed-income securities.

-• The (historical) equity premium is quite large.
-For instance, since 1926, the real return on stocks has been about 7%, and the real return on T-Bills has been about 1%.

-The puzzle: The equity premium is "too large" --- Mehra and Prescott estimate that investors would need to have absurd levels of risk aversion to explain the historical equity premium.
+- Equity premium: The difference between the returns on stocks and the returns on fixed-income securities. - The equity premium is quite large: For instance, since 1926, the real return on stocks has been about 7%, and the real return on T-Bills has been about 1%. - The puzzle: The equity premium is "too large" they estimate that investors would need to have absurd levels of risk aversion to explain the historical equity premium.

-Standard Economics/Finance View of Financial Decisions
+Standard Economics/Finance View of Financial Decis

-You have wealth w, and you use this wealth for your lifetime consumption profile (c_1,c_2,\ldots,c_T) .

-Your lifetime consumption profile yields lifetime utility
+- You have wealth w, and you use this wealth for your lifetime consumption profile (c1, c2, ..., c{T}). - Your lifetime consumption profile yields lifetime utility

-$$u(c_1)+\delta u(c_2)+\delta^2 u(c_3)+\ldots+\delta^{T-1}u(c_T)$$
+$$u(c_1) + \delta u(c_2) + \delta^2 u(c_3) + ... + \delta^{T-1} u(c_T).$$

-Wealth that's targeted for future consumption is invested in financial assets (stocks and bonds).

-- Hence, any risk in your financial portfolio gets translated into risk in future consumption. - And therefore any risk aversion that have with regard to future consumption gets translated into risk aversion with regard to your financial portfolio.
+- Wealth that's targeted for future consumption is invested in financial assets (stocks and bonds). - Hence, any risk in your financial portfolio gets translated into risk in future consumption. - And therefore any risk aversion that have with regard to future consumption gets translated into risk aversion with regard to your financial portfolio.